quelopes/HNSCC-network/README.md

 ### How to cite us

 The manuscript was submitted to `GigaScience`.
-The preprint version can be read on [PeerJ preprints]().
+The preprint version can be read on [bioRxiv]().

 ### Network data model

-The graph data model (`Neo4j` database) was chosen to be easier to explore the connectivity among genes in the co-expressed network.
-This model consists mainly of nodes, edges, and properties.
+The graph data model (`Neo4j` database) was chosen to better explore the connectivity among genes in the co-expressed networks.
+This model consists mainly of nodes, edges and properties.

 ![Figure 1: Data model representation with nodes and edges.](img/HPV-network.png).